-In news which will serve as music to many Leaseholders’ ears, one of the UK’s largest home builders Taylor Wimpey has announced its plans to set aside a reported £130m to resolve the problem of unfair ground rent clauses ‘hidden’ within many leases of homes sold by the company, the freeholds of which have now been sold on to 3rd party companies.
+In news which will serve as music to many Leaseholders’ ears, one of the UK’s largest home builders Taylor Wimpey has announced its plans to set aside a reported £130m to resolve the problem of unfair ground rent clauses ‘hidden’ within many leasehold agreements of homes sold by the company, the freeholds of which have now been sold on to 3rd party companies.

 Taylor Wimpey released a statement addressing the matter: